Fur processing techniques

-Small quantities of formaldehyde may sometimes be used to protect fur follicles and gentle acids (such as acetic acid, which is vinegar) activate the tanning process, but modern environmental protection controls ensure that there are no harmful effluents.
+Gentle acids (such as acetic acid, which is vinegar) activate the tanning process, but modern environmental protection controls ensure that there are no harmful effluents.
 Excess fats are skimmed and pH levels must be neutralized before waste water is released from the tanning vats.

 After the pelts are removed from the tanning vats, natural oils (vegetable oil, lanolin) are added to the leather side, to soften them.
 The furs are then placed into large revolving drums, with hardwood sawdust, to remove excess grease and further soften the pelts.
 This is called “drumming”.

 After “dressing”, the fur pelts are soft and pliable, and the natural beauty of the fur will last for decades.
 Traditionally, the furs would now be ready for fabrication – and often they are still are used in this form.
 But today, many furs are “plucked” and sheared, dyed, or processed in other ways to further enhance their natural qualities.

 All true fur pelts include two main types of hair.
 The part of the fur we usually see is the “guard hair” -- long, relatively course fur that protects animals from branches and other natural hazards.
 Most of the warmth of fur, however, is provided by the soft, dense underfur (called the “duvet”), which acts as insulation for the animal.